The Best Beach in Every State

 Missouri: Fugitive Beach, Rolla

-Chances are you will happily stay a prisoner at this popular man-made beach, water park, and recreation area less than two hours from St. Louis, in Rolla.
-The St. Louis Post-Dispatch has the scoop on this “old quarry that has been turned into a tourist attraction,” detailing plenty of entertaining options including the chance to “zoom down a 60-foot slide, jump off 15- or 20-foot cliffs, or just take a swim, float. or play volleyball on the sand beach.”
-A day at Fugitive Beach is a mere $8 for adults or $5 for children, which makes the start of a great summer vacation package.
+Chances are, you’ll happily stay a prisoner at this popular man-made beach, water park, and recreation area less than two hours from St. Louis, in Rolla.
+The St. Louis Post-Dispatch has the scoop on this “old quarry that has been turned into a tourist attraction,” where you’ll have plenty of entertaining options, including the chance to “zoom down a 60-foot slide, jump off 15- or 20-foot cliffs, or just take a swim, float, or play volleyball on the sand beach.”
+A day at Fugitive Beach is a mere $8 for adults or $5 for children, which makes it the start of a great summer vacation package.

 Montana: City Beach, Whitefish

-Many of the glacial lakes in Big Sky Country require a hike and while worth it for the scenery as well as the serenity, may not be everyone’s cup of tea.
-In Whitefish, you’ll find a 7-mile glacial lake beach that’s much easier to access, with a swimming area and a separate spot for paddle boating and canoes to navigate.
+Many of the glacial lakes in Big Sky Country require a hike, and while worth it for the scenery as well as the serenity, that may not be everyone’s cup of tea.
+In Whitefish, you’ll find a seven-mile glacial lake beach that’s much easier to access, with a swimming area and a separate spot for paddle boating and canoes.
 Make a plan to sit in the shaded grass at a picnic table or inside a gazebo, and happily waste a summer day away at City Beach.
-The water in Montana is chilly but, on the other hand, these beaches have the warmest water in the world.
+While the water in Montana is chilly, these beaches have the warmest water in the world.

 Nebraska: Calamus Reservoir State Recreation Area, Burwell

-Lake Mac gets the glory in this land-locked state not known for water play, but Calamus’ 5,000 acres of clean water ringed by white-sand beaches is no slouch.
-Outdoor Nebraska Magazine notes that the “water levels change throughout the year with beach land appearing toward the end of June or beginning of July,” This popular fishing spot and swimming hole in the Sandhills is a “great place to get away from it all” once the perennial beaches reappear.
+Lake Mac gets all the glory in this land-locked state not known for water play, but Calamus’ 5,000 acres of clean water ringed by white-sand beaches is no slouch.
+Outdoor Nebraska Magazine notes that the “water levels change throughout the year, with beach land appearing toward the end of June or beginning of July.”
+This popular fishing spot and swimming hole in the Sandhills is a “great place to get away from it all” once the perennial beaches reappear.

 Nevada: Sand Harbor, Lake Tahoe

-CNN Travel indicates that “70-miles of shoreline ring North America’s largest alpine lake, including some of the world’s prettiest patches of sand above 6,000-feet.”
-Expect big crowds at this half-mile crescent jewel but in this instance, the congestion is absolutely going to be worth it!
-Theater lovers take note: the Lake Tahoe Shakespeare Festival offers performances every day in the summer, in a stunning amphitheater overlooking Lake Tahoe.
+CNN Travel indicates that “70 miles of shoreline ring North America’s largest alpine lake, including some of the world’s prettiest patches of sand above 6,000 feet.”
+Expect crowds at this half-mile crescent jewel, so make sure to properly socially distance while you’re there.
+And theater lovers, take note: In non-COVID times, the Lake Tahoe Shakespeare Festival offers performances every day in the summer, in a stunning amphitheater overlooking Lake Tahoe.
 If you’re not quite ready to travel yet, you can still get an up-close look at Lake Tahoe and a variety of other fabulous places with these panoramic webcams that let you virtually travel the world.

 New Hampshire: Weirs Beach, Laconia